mtik00/noogle/README.md

     circusd --daemon circus.ini

 You can control the daemon through the `circusctl` application.
 Read more about it here:  https://circus.readthedocs.io/en/latest/

+NOTE: For debug purposes, you may want to run `circusd circus.ini` (remove the `--daemon` option to run `circusd` in the foreground)